Deer: adorable, fast and dangerous

 - Always wear your seat belt.

-- Do not rely on devices such as deer whistles, deer fences and reflectors to deter deer.
+- Don't rely on devices such as deer whistles, deer fences and reflectors to deter deer.
 These devices have not been proven to reduce collisions.

 If you've unfortunately hit a deer, don't touch it.
 You never know what they'll do when they're frightened or wounded.
 Instead, get to a safe place, and call the police.